Our International company provides comprehensive solutions for environmental, ecological, regional, urban, rural & social problems worldwide.

 EDUCATION

-M.A. in Urban and Regional Planning, The Faculty of Architecture and Town Planning, Technion, Haifa, 1993.
+M.Sc in Urban and Regional Planning, The Faculty of Architecture and Town Planning, Technion, Haifa, 1993.

 B.A. in Architecture (Cum Laude), The Faculty of Architecture and Town Planning, Technion, Haifa, 1992.